 Apartments lead Cheshire West and Chester on gross yield because their entry prices sit well below comparable houses while monthly rents drop by far less in proportion.
-A typical 2-bed apartment changes hands for around £147,495, against roughly £265,554 for a 3-bed house, yet the rent per pound of capital invested is materially higher on the flat.
+A typical 2-bed apartment changes hands for around £147,000, against roughly £266,000 for a 3-bed house, yet the rent per pound of capital invested is higher on the flat.
 Across the county, apartment gross yields run a few points clear of house yields, with a gap of roughly 4.3%.
 These are gross figures before service charges, ground rent, void periods, and management fees, and they are county-wide medians across 288 postcode areas, so your specific patch may sit well above or below.

 Bedroom-by-Bedroom Comparison: House vs Apartment